Eating a diet of different groups of foods is the best way for you to stay healthy, and help your baby grow and develop.

 If you’re eating out and not sure if they use British Lion eggs, ask the staff to find out for you.

-Aim to have at least 2 litres of water or other fluids every day, and:
+Aim to have 6 to 8 200ml glasses of water or other fluids every day, and:

 - try different kinds of drinks, such as sugar-free squash, decaf tea and coffee, fizzy water, fruit juice or smoothies